 The original Mattel Trap Jaw action figure did not have different versions for the toy itself, but sometimes a “glow ring” was included for the children to wear.
 The main difference for collectors is the fact that some packages are an “8 back” and some are called a “12 back”.
 The “8 backs” are rarer as they were the first to be made.
 They have eight Masters Of The Universe figures drawn on the back.
 The “12 backs” came later and have 12 figures on the back of the card.

 For the collectors, there are plenty of Mattel “Trap Jaws” to be found online.
 He can be found in unopened bubble packages or “loose” without one.
-If he is in a package Trap Jaw will range from between five dollars up to over $1000 depending on the condition.
-If he is loose he can go for as little as a dollar up to $42 dollars.
-His mechanical arm accessories are easy to find.
+If he is in a package Trap Jaw will range from between $300 to $600 depending on the condition.
+If he is loose he can go for $20 to $70 dollars.
+His mechanical arm accessories are fairly easy to find.